MSRevive/msr-documentation/docs/Game-Wiki-Articles/player-stats.md

 === "Pole Arms"
-    Pole Arms is the most recent skill to be added in Master Sword: Continued.
+    Pole Arms is the most recent skill to be added in Master Sword: Rebirth.
 Pole Arms deal with pole weapons that can have numerous abilities.
 Pole Arms deal more damage the further the player is away while attacking.
 Large enemies suffer especially to this, because the distance is tested from the player to the lower part of the center of the enemy struck and not the strike point.
 Pole Arms are capable of doing many different types abilities.

     __Swipe__